 Yahoo Mail is a great example of bad product management

-June 5th, 2009 · Comments
+June 5th, 2009 · No Comments

 I sincerely hope that someone in Yahoo’s product management organization will see this post.
-Or, please forward this post to Carol Bartz.
-By the way, I’m not alone on this – Henry Blodget had also written “Deal Carol Bartz: You Need to Fix Yahoo Mail.”
+Or, please forward this post to Carol Bartz. 🙂 By the way, I’m not alone on this – Henry Blodget had also written “Deal Carol Bartz: You Need to Fix Yahoo Mail.”
 I agree with most of Henry’s points.
-Additionally, I would [...]
+Additionally, I […]

 Tags: Management · Product Management